Tools & Maintenance

 Calibration of measuring tools

-Calibration can be handled either by registering and reporting measuring points in Monitor G5 or by attaching external calibration protocols during reporting.
+Calibration can be handled either by registering and reporting measuring points in Monitor ERP or by attaching external calibration protocols during reporting.

 To make it easier to monitor calibration, the status of "Personal" tools is displayed in the recording terminal.